 Written by Elizabeth Esse – Owner

-12 years ago William (my husband) and I had to make the hard decision to sell our flock of 100 ewes.
+In 2003, William (my husband) and I had to make the hard decision to sell our flock of 100 ewes.
 We had tried lots of way to make them profitable, including going organic, but sadly it was only putting off the inevitable.

 We knew that our decision would mean 2 or 3 redundancies on the farm which we really didn’t want so we started to “think outside the box”.
 We had 4 young children and our shepherd was very keen on rare breeds and could turn her hand to looking after most animals.
-So, after a lot of discussions, deliberations and planning and fact finding missions to Farm Parks we decided to open our own – Church Farm, Rare Breeds Centre.
+So, after a lot of discussions, deliberations, planning and fact finding missions to Farm Parks we decided to open our own – Church Farm, Rare Breeds Centre.

 The old bull pen and storage hovels were turned into the shop and tea room (the kitchen is where the bull used to be kept!)
 This was eventually doubled in size to add on the L shaped shop section.
 The Farm men then set to work on the cow barns and made them into a sand and straw play area.
-They worked tirelessly through a terrible snowy, freezing February but still got it all finished in time.
+They worked tirelessly through a terrible snowy, freezing February but still got it all finished on time.

 The dairy was transformed into the Education Room and toilet block.
 You can still see the pipes and plinths where the cows used to be milked and a few certificates are pinned to the beams of the prize winning cattle.
 The loos themselves were where the milk was collected and stored in big tanks.